shebang-labs/acts_as_lockable_by/README.md

 This gem was originally developed and maintained by [ABTION](https://abtion.com/).
 Its main goal is providing the ability to lock a resource/object so that no other users/lockers can access it till the lock is released or the ttl timesout.

 An example usage for this gem is when you need a blog post (resource) to be only edtiable by 1 user concurrently.
 So the first user to lock the blog post to himself will always have access and be able to edit it.
-This user will need to renew the lock before the `ttl` expires otherwise the post will be unlocked and any other users can lock it to themselves.
+This user will need to renew the lock before the `ttl` expires otherwise the post will be unlocked/released and any other users can lock it to themselves.

 ActsAsLockableBy uses `redis` as a distributed efficient lock manager/backend with its built-in ability to expire locks when `ttl` expires.